Integrated fox control for rural and natural landscapes

 - If any fox control work is to be undertaken which may result in disturbance of native vegetation, culturally significant areas and/or waterways, contact should be made with the responsible authorities prior to works being conducted.
-The responsible authorities may include Local government, Department of Economic Development, Jobs, Transport and Resources (DEDJTR), Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.
+The responsible authorities may include Local government, Agriculture Victoria, Aboriginal Affairs Victoria or the local Registered Aboriginal Party, and the local Catchment Management Authority.

 - If you are planning to use dogs for pest animal control, be mindful that there are specific requirements for the use of dogs for hunting.
 Under Section 28 of the Domestic Animals Act 1994, a person must not set or urge a dog to attack, bite, rush at or chase any animal except when hunting in accordance with the Prevention of Cruelty to Animals Act 1986 (POCTA).
 Refer to the POCTA Code of Practice for the Welfare of Animals in Hunting for specific information on the use of dogs in hunting.

 - If you are planning to use chemicals to treat foxes, all applicable requirements of the Agricultural and Veterinary Chemicals (Control of Use) Act 1992 and Agricultural and Veterinary Chemicals (Control of Use) Regulations 2007 must be met.
-This includes adhering to the directions for use on the chemical label, keeping the relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant permit.
-Chemical use record sheets and further information regarding agricultural chemical use can be found on the DEDJTR website on the Agricultural Chemical Use page.
+This includes adhering to the directions for use on the chemical label, keeping the relevant chemical use records and only using 'restricted use chemicals' if you hold the required Agricultural Chemical User Permit or other relevant licence.
+If you are planning on using a contractor, ensure they hold a Commercial Operator Licence endorsed for vermin (pest animal) control or other applicable commercial licence.

 Planning your program